rcls/stellatron/solids/stellatron.md

 short, and only use two spread as far as possible from each other, then this should not be a problem.

+Printing in multiple pieces, you can print in multiple colours if wanted.
+In that case, plan the arrangement of colours!

+* E.g., if you want opposing pieces to have the same colour, then the object will have inversion symmetry through the center.
+In that case, as you assemble, create clusters in pairs that are mirror images of each other.

+* E.g., if you want four pieces of each of three colours, with a tetrahedral arrangement, then likely you want each cluster of three to have the same handedness.

 The Stellations
 ===============